Anastasia Island

 Music Curfew N/A

-St. Anastasia Catholic Church is one of the largest and most beautiful Catholic parishes in the St. Augustine area.
-With its Spanish Colonial architecture, soaring interior, and stunning covered loggias, it provides a truly sacred and photogenic setting for wedding ceremonies.
+This parish is one of the largest and most beautiful sacred spaces in the area.
+With its Spanish Colonial architecture, soaring interior, and stunning covered walkways, it provides a truly photogenic setting for your special day.

-As a ceremony-only venue, couples typically pair St. Anastasia with a separate reception location—many choose downtown St. Augustine venues like The Treasury, Villa Blanca, or The White Room for their celebrations.
+As a sacrament-only location, couples typically pair the parish with a separate reception spot—many choose downtown destinations like The Treasury, Villa Blanca, or The White Room for their celebrations.

-What sets this church apart photographically are the remarkable loggias—long covered walkways with beautiful arched columns that create some of the most stunning portrait opportunities in the area.
+What sets this building apart photographically are the remarkable loggias—long arcaded corridors with beautiful arched columns that create some of the most stunning portrait opportunities in the area.

-Those loggias.
+Those covered walkways.
 We can't say it enough.
-The long covered walkways with their repeating arches create images with depth, symmetry, and beautiful light that's hard to find anywhere else.
+The long arcaded passages with their repeating arches create images with depth, symmetry, and beautiful light that's hard to find anywhere else.
 When that late afternoon sun filters through the columns, it's pure magic.

-The church interior itself is beautifully traditional, with the scale and sacred atmosphere that makes Catholic ceremony photography so meaningful.
-The long center aisle provides classic processional shots, and the altar area photographs beautifully from multiple angles.
+Inside, the scale and sacred atmosphere make photography here deeply meaningful.
+A long center aisle provides classic processional shots, and the altar area photographs beautifully from multiple angles.

-This church offers exceptional photography opportunities both inside and out:
+This property offers exceptional photography opportunities both inside and out:

 The Long Loggias

-The defining feature of St. Anastasia—beautiful covered walkways with arched columns stretching the length of the building.
-The repeating arches create stunning leading lines, and the late afternoon light filtering through is absolutely magical for portraits.
+The defining feature here—beautiful covered walkways with arched columns stretching the length of the building.
+The repeating arches create stunning leading lines, and late afternoon light filtering through the columns is ideal for portraits.

-A hidden gem behind the church.
+A hidden gem behind the building.
 Lush landscaping, mature trees, and a peaceful atmosphere perfect for intimate couple portraits away from guests.
-The garden light is soft and flattering throughout the day.
+The courtyard light is soft and flattering throughout the day.

-Soaring ceilings, beautiful stained glass, and traditional Catholic architecture.
+Soaring ceilings, beautiful stained glass, and traditional sacred architecture.
 The center aisle creates a dramatic frame for processional and recessional shots.

-The iconic tower makes a beautiful backdrop for exterior portraits.
-Best captured from the garden or parking area with the tower rising against the sky.
+The iconic tower makes a beautiful backdrop for exterior portraits, best captured from the courtyard or parking area with the tower rising against the sky.
+The wide entrance steps are a classic exit location after the vows—great angles for the couple's first walk as newlyweds.

 Planning Your Timeline at St. Anastasia Catholic Church